-Under Dombrowski's leadership, the women's lacrosse team has won three conference titles and earned two NCAA Tournament berths.
+Under Dombrowski's leadership, the women's lacrosse team has won three conference titles and earned two NCAA Tournament berths, while recording a 114-58 overall record.

 Along with earning her second Southern Athletic Association (SAA) Coach of the Year honor, Dombrowski led the Tigers to a 17-2 record in 2015.